top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

     <dtvideo src='vimeo:251383652'/>
 </div>

-The current calibration is done offline.
-USB stick etc.
-Of course, this can be improved in future efforts.=> Future make online

-** Integration test  **
-show that intersection crossing is more reliable with sysid

-When the duckiebot crossing an intersection forward kinematics is used.
-Therefore, the performance of safe crossing is closely related to having well calibrated odometry parameters.
+Thanks to the odometry calibration, the user has only to place its Duckiebot in front of the chessboard and type a command.
+But because of computational power restrictions, he has then to transfer the Rosbag from the Duckiebot to its computer before launching the calibration and then sending the calibration file to its Duckiebot again.
+These manipulations are not straightforward and should be improved in the future.

 ## Future avenues of development {#sysid-final-next-steps}

+* Dynamic model of the Duckiebot
+    * Since the kinematic model seem to be insufficient for the rotation, a dynamic model should be developed.

+* Caster wheel identification
+    * The initial aim was to include the kinematics of the caster wheel, however due to time constraint, we sticked to the roller wheel.

+* Position estimation based on april tags
+    * Because of noisy position measurements with the chessboard, some other methods could be used, as the april tags.
+It could even be possible to put several april tags on a track, so that we do not have to replace the Duckietown at the beginning of the track after each movement.

 * Simultaneous odometry and camera calibration

-* Position estimation based on april tags

-* Caster wheel identification
-    * Initial aim was to include the kinematics of the caster wheel, however due to time constraint, we sticked to the roller wheel

-* Dynamic model of the Duckiebot
+    * To take even more the human out of the loop, a automatic camera and odometery calibration could be implemented